JaaumG/BubbleSort/README.md

-# BubbleSort
-BubbleSort Algorithm develop in C
+# Sorting Algorithms in C